matt0x6F/hashpost/docs/rbac/unified-permission-system.md

 - ✅ Updated `/auth/me` to use unified system (global only)
 - ✅ Updated `/auth/me/subforum/{subforum_name}` to use unified system (with subforum context)

-### Phase 3: Gradual Migration (Future)
+### Phase 3: Complete Migration ✅
-- Update other handlers to use unified methods
+- ✅ Updated all handlers to use unified methods
-- Deprecate old methods once migration is complete
+- ✅ Deprecated legacy permission checking methods
-- Remove legacy methods in future versions
+- ✅ All endpoints now use `HasUnifiedCapability()` method

 ## Benefits